cyverse/irods-adm/coding-standards-bash.md

 ### Local Variables

 Declare a function-specific variable using `local`.
 This restricts the variable to the namespace of the function and the functions it calls.
-This helps avoid overriding the value of variable with the same name used elsewhere.
+This helps avoid overriding the value of a variable with the same name used elsewhere.

 Since `local` doesn't propagate the exit code from a command substitution, assignment of the output of a command substitution should be in a separate statement from the variable's declaration.